carltheperson/advanced-js-objects/chapters/chapter-5.md

 In the above example, we define an empty object literal.
 We then use `Reflect.getPrototypeOf` which gives us the prototype of that object.
 As we can see, the prototype of our object is also an object.
 This might seem a bit strange; we never gave `obj` a prototype.
 Object literals have a default prototype.
 More on that later.

 We now know that objects can have an internal reference to another object known as their prototype.
 This becomes more interesting when you realize that since prototypes are also objects, prototypes can have their *own* prototype.
-This leads to something called the *prototype chain.* It’s the linking between potentially multiple Objects through prototypes.
+This leads to something called the *prototype chain.* It’s the linking between potentially multiple objects through prototypes.

 ![Prototype chain](../images/prototype-chain.png)